 The Water Bubble Eye goldfish is one of my favorites.
 Water Bubble Eyes are often confused with Celestials because of their upturned eyes.
 The eyes are forced upwards from pressure caused by the fluid sacs that develop underneath the eyes.

-The fluid filled sacs start to develop at about 12 weeks and it takes up to a year for them to fully develop.
+The fluid filled sacs can be seen starting to develop at about 4 weeks and it takes up to a year for them to fully develop.

 The fluid sac trait seemed to be reasonable strong in the Water Bubble Eyes I have bred.
 Uneven sizes were the biggest problem.
 There were also a reasonably high number of dorsal fins, spikes and irregular backs in the brood that required culling.

 Water Bubble Eye goldfish need to be viewed from the side in an aquarium as soon as dorsals start to show to enable fish with them to be culled out.
 Back profiles can also be viewed for smoothness and contour at the same time.